Long-Distance Runners Have Higher Testosterone Levels

 This was an observational study that aimed to test the researchers’ theory that physical prowess at endurance running is associated with male reproductive fitness.
 The researchers explain that the high value placed by females on male ability to acquire resources has been well documented, especially in pre-industrial societies.

-Before agriculture developed, hunting ability may have provided an important way of demonstrating male resourcefulness and seems to be linked to fertility, offspring survivorship and the number of mates.
-There are several theories that try to explain this connection; one is that hunting success is a reliable signal for underlying traits such as athleticism, intelligence or generosity in distributing the meat.
+Before agriculture developed, hunting ability may have provided an essential way of demonstrating male resourcefulness and seems to be linked to fertility, offspring survivorship and the number of mates.
+Several theories try to explain this connection; one is that hunting success is a reliable signal for underlying traits such as athleticism, intelligence or generosity in distributing the meat.

 This study of distance runners and their digit ratios, and the possible relationship between successful hunting and male reproductive potential is a little tenuous.
 This was an observational study using long-distance runners as a proxy for hunters and digit ratio as a proxy for reproductive potential.
 The most it can show is an association between the two.
 It should also be noted that: